jarret/bannerpunk/README.md

 `$ ./lnd-draw.py png /path/to/lcli 0 10 10 /path/to/chosen/image.png`

-Will draw the chosen .png image to image 0 with the upper-left corner placed at the 10,10 coordinate.
+will draw the chosen .png image to image 0 with the upper-left corner placed at the 10,10 coordinate, *paying 1 satoshi per pixel*.

 The equivalent for the c-lightning script is: